 Peter Drucker is known as “the founder of modern management” for his approach to professional leadership.
 He published 39 books on the subject during his lifetime that remain relevant 50 years on.
-At the time of his early publications, many managers had a contentious, us-vs-them relationship with their direct reports.
+Many managers had a contentious, us-vs-them relationship with their direct reports at the time of his early publications.

 Peter Drucker’s management theory took form in his 1954 book, The Practice of Management.
 He discusses the concept of management by objectives or MBO.
 This is a five-step process that governs effective management.
 The steps are as follows: